BME 6770: Genomic Signal Processing

 Skills:

-- Proving mathematical theorems and programming symbolic computations.
+- Proving mathematical theorems and coding symbolic computations.

 - Designing algorithms and programming numerical computations.